A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 I have a Greek boyfriend, how do I extend my visa?

 It makes no difference if your boyfriend/girlfriend is a Greek/EU citizen.
 An extension is normally only granted for compelling reasons, such as being in the hospital.
-As I detailed above, you must also show financial means and a place of residence.
 No one cares if you fell in love and don’t want to leave; it has nothing to do with the law.

 If I get engaged to a Greek, can I extend my visa and stay past 90 days?